bmeares/Meerschaum/docs/mkdocs/plugins/types-of-plugins.md

 Action plugins add additional actions to Meerschaum, such as built-in actions like `sync`, `bootstrap`, and `show`.
 The sky is the limit for actions ― the action function serves as an entry point from `mrsm`.

-For example, the `testing` plugin provides the `test` action, which is the command to execute Meerschaum's `pytest` tests.
+For example, the `color` plugin provides the `color` action, which is a convenience command to toggle the shell's Unicode and ANSI configuration.

 An action plugin can provide multiple actions, and because plugins are loaded last, there is potential for overwriting built-in actions and greatly extending Meerschaum.